Jessica M. Kramer, PhD, OTR/L

 - Assistant Professor, Department of Occupational Therapy

-Adjunct Assistant Professor, Department of Health Policy and Management, BU School of Public Health
+Adjunct Assistant Professor, Department of Health Law, Policy, and Management, BU School of Public Health

 Director, Youth and Young Adult Empowerment, Leadership & Learning Lab